-It’s estimated that between 10 and 20 percent of Americans experience the winter blues,1 which set in as the weather gets colder and begin to fade away as spring arrives.
+It’s estimated that between 10 and 20 percent of Americans experience the winter blues.
+This form of depression begins as the weather gets colder and fades away as spring arrives.
 In most circumstances, the winter blues aren’t cause for major concern.
 However, individuals in recovery should take special care when it comes to the winter blues.

-Raise Your Spirits with Sunlight
+Raise Your Spirits With Sunlight

-When it comes to the winter blues, one of the biggest instigators is how little sunlight there is on winter days.
+One of the biggest triggers of the winter blues is the limited amount of sunlight available during the day.
 Being in the sunlight is known to have a number of health benefits, particularly when it comes to mood and mental health.
-In fact, phototherapy — the therapeutic use of light — has been used to treat many types of depression as well as other emotional disorders.
+Phototherapy — the therapeutic use of light — has been used to treat many types of depression as well as other emotional disorders.
 Sunlight is known to trigger the release of serotonin and a number of hormones in the brain that elevate a person’s mood.

-Be Strategic with Your Diet
+Be Strategic With Your Diet

 Foods that are high in carbohydrates are beneficial to one’s mood, causing an increase in serotonin levels.
-Eating fish — particularly fatty fish like salmon, tuna and trout — is another great way to fight off the winter blues since the omega-3s in fish are known to be beneficial to mood.
-Of course, there are many other foods that can improve a person’s mood, making this one of the most accessible and easiest ways to alleviate seasonal depression.
+Eating fatty fish like salmon, tuna and trout is another great way to fight off the winter blues since the omega-3s in fish are known to be beneficial to mood.
+There are many other foods that can improve a person’s mood, making this one of the easiest ways to alleviate seasonal depression.

 Exercise and Physical Activity